RED LIGHT CAMERAS

 Decoto

 The Decoto survey does not seem to justify the 40 limit posted there - "high pedestrian activity" is something that would be apparent to a driver, and thus is not a legally proper reason to down-rate the speed on a street.
 If the speed limit was increased to 45, the yellow at the intersection with Paseo Padre would need to be set at a minimum of 4.3 seconds.
+[That was under the old rules, prior to Aug.
+1, 2015.
+Under the new rules the yellow is to be based upon the 85th, rounded up.
+See Defect # 2, on the Home page.]
 This 0.3 increase would cut the number of violations, dramatically - probably in half - and make it a much safer intersection.
 (For those who would argue that violations would return to former levels after local drivers got used to the longer yellow, see FAQ # 6.)

 Mowry